EU to assess Thomson Reuters proposal on codes

-BRUSSELS (Reuters) - The European Commission will consult customers and competitors of Thomson Reuters (TRI.TO) on the company’s revised plan to address competition concerns over the use of codes to identify financial data on its systems, the Commission said on Thursday.
+BRUSSELS, July 12 (Reuters) - The European Commission will consult customers and competitors of Thomson Reuters on a revised plan the company put forward to address competition concerns over the use of codes to identify financial data on its systems, the Commission said on Thursday.

 Thomson Reuters owns the ‘Reuters Instrument Codes’ system for identifying stocks, bonds and other financial instruments on its systems used by traders around the world, controlling access to these RICs, which some competitors and the EU Commission argue stifles competition in the market for financial data.